Examples of Organizational Development (OD) consultant services include training, coaching, facilitation, mediation, project management, etc.

-Departments access organizational development services under contracts that Workforce Development (WD) has with local Organizational Development (OD) providers.
+- Departments can access organizational development services under contracts that HR-Workforce Development (HR-WD) has with the Organizational Development providers.